isabelaaguiar/ENES247/lab1-mux/README.md

 *What does the Plus sign mean?*

+If you click on the plus sign, it opens the gate.

-How does the synthesized schematic change?
+*How does the synthesized schematic change?*

 *How many LUTs does the synthesized schematic indicate will be used?*